ebalogun01/EV-EcoSim/README.md

 ### feeder_population

 Scripts for populating base feeder models with time-varying loads and resources. feeder_population.py generates the necessary files for a co-simulation run based on the parameters specified in config.txt.
+Requires residential load data not included in repo (file size too large).

 ### test_cases